While the Roku Streaming Stick+ has now been usurped by the newer Roku Streaming Stick 4K+, it's still a very good value for streaming sticks.

-The other point worth noting on the Roku Streaming Stick+ is its price: a mere $69/£59.99.
+Surprisingly, the Roku Streaming Stick+ only costs a mere $49.99/£59.99, after a $10 price drop in October 2019.
 It’s a price that makes the old Roku Premiere+ obsolete and places the 4K streaming stick in ‘impulse buy’ territory.

 Design and features

 Roku’s streaming sticks have always been deceptively simple devices, but the new Roku Streaming Stick+ takes that design philosophy to a new level: It’s just as petite as its predecessors (a mere 3.7 x 0.8 x 0.47 inches and 0.9 ounces) but stuffs even more power into the flash drive-sized form factor.
 Despite the additional hardware, however, it will still neatly fit behind your TV, and draw power from either your TV’s USB port or from the wall.